DataDog/documentation/content/en/code_analysis/troubleshooting/_index.md

 It means that you are either:

 - running your CI pipeline with a Linux distribution that contains an old version of the glibc.
-In this case, recommend you upgrade to the latest version.
-The analyzer will always run with the latest of Ubuntu/Debian based-systems.
+In this case, Datadog recommends upgrading to the latest version.
+The analyzer always runs with the latest of Ubuntu/Debian based-systems.
 - running your CI pipeline with a Linux distribution that does not rely on the glibc (such as Alpine Linux).
 Instead, you run your CI pipeline with a distribution that supports the latest version of the glibc (such as the stable version of Ubuntu).

 ### Results are not being surfaced in the Datadog UI

-If you are running on a non-Github repository, ensure you first commit on your default branch (for example, a branch name like
+If you are running Code Analysis on a non-GitHub repository, ensure that the first scan is ran on your default branch (for example, a branch name like
 `master` or `main`).
-Once you commit on your default branch, non-default branches will be analyzed.
+After you commit on your default branch, non-default branches are analyzed.

 You can always configure your default branch in your repository configuration.